Multiplicity of detonation regimes in systems with a multi-peaked thermicity: Steady analytical solution

-The travelling wave solution is isolated from the back when the limiting characteristic travels at the same velocity as the steady lead shock, \textit{i.e.}, when ${\text{d}x}/{\text{d}t} = \rho = D$; this is the sonic criterion.
+The travelling wave solution is isolated from the back when the limiting characteristic travels at the same velocity as the steady lead shock, {i.e.}, when ${\text{d}x}/{\text{d}t} = \rho = D$; this is the sonic criterion.
 For this limiting characteristic to travel at constant speed, it also requires vanishing thermicity from the density differential equation \eqref{eq:SS_ODE_density}.
-Thus the generalized Chapman-Jouget condition, denoted with the subscript CJ, is fulfilled when
+Thus the generalized Chapman-Jouguet condition, denoted with the subscript CJ, is fulfilled when

-The solution exhibits sonic points, with respect to the front, at anywhere $\rho = D$.
+The solution exhibits sonic points, with respect to the front, anywhere the condition $\rho = D$ is met.
 The relation between the detonation speed and the reaction, evaluated along the limiting characteristic, is obtained from the analytical relation for density \eqref{eq:SSDensity} when the sonic portion of the generalized CJ condition \eqref{eq:Generalized_CJ_condition} is met, and is

 This expression illustrates that the detonation velocity for the solution with sonic points is given by the net energy evolved from the lead shock to the sonic plane.